Course Readings and Reserves

 Articles requested via ILLiad can be used once.

-Electronic books can be linked directly from the reserves module in Canvas - the entire book, or individual chapters.
+Library-owned electronic books can be accessed directly from the reserves list in Canvas - the entire book, or individual chapters.

-Streaming videos can be linked directly from the reserves module in Canvas - Click here more information.
+Library-owned streaming videos can be accessed directly from the reserves list in Canvas - Click here more information.

 Printed coursepacks cannot be scanned for electronic use.